Send to a friend

-- Refuse could power estimated 40 million households by 2025
+Energy generated from rubbish could power an estimated 40 million households across Africa by 2025, proposes a study.

 Using existing data on refuse and urban population growth, the researchers measured the total energy potential of all Africa’s urban solid waste from both incineration and methane produced from landfill sites.